tigermlt/to_be_delete/test.md

 Just knowing if a certain subgraph exists in a graph is a hard computational problem.
 Also, computation time grows exponentially as the size of the motif/graphlet increases.

 ### ESU Algorithm
-Exact Subgraph Enumeration (ESU) Algorithm is TODO.
-It includes two sets,  $V_subgraph$ contains nodes in currently constructed subgraph, and $V_extension$ is a set of candidate nodes to extend the motif.
+Exact Subgraph Enumeration (ESU) Algorithm involves two sets,  $V_subgraph$ contains nodes in currently constructed subgraph, and $V_extension$ is a set of candidate nodes to extend the motif.
 The basic idea of ESU is firstly starting with a node v, then adding nodes u to $V_extension$ set while u's node id is larger than that of v, and u may only be neighbored to some newly added node w but nor of any node already in $V_subgraph$.

 ESU is implemented as a recursive function, Figure 3 shows the pseudocode of this algorithm:
 ** Figure**